 Add as many help items as you need, then drag and drop to sort these.

 If you want, you can also add a sidebar within the help content area.

 By default, Branda keeps the default help items and merges the new help items with them.
 However, you can disable this setting to delete the default help items.

 Once you’ve finished making all the changes, press the Save Changes button.
 You may have to logout and login again to see the changes take effect.

-Adding Custom Widgets to WordPress Dashboard
+Adding Custom Widgets to the Dashboard

 However, with Branda on your side, it’s a walk in the park to add a new widget.

-Let’s add a new feed widget to show the latest posts from WPMU DEV blog on the WordPress dashboard.
+Let’s add a new feed widget to show the latest posts from the WPMU DEV blog on the WordPress dashboard.

 And that’s not all.
 You can also add custom widgets to your dashboard.